RenderKit/embree/README.md

 radii have to be greater or equal zero.
 All buffers have to get unmapped before an `rtcCommit` call to the scene.

-The implementation may choose to subdivide the bezier curve into multiple cylinders-like primitives.
+The implementation may choose to subdivide the Bézier curve into multiple cylinders-like primitives.
 The number of cylinders the curve gets subdivided into can be specified per hair geometry through the `rtcSetTessellationRate(RTCScene scene, unsigned geomID, float rate)`